Read This Before Importing Contacts to Business Central

 Thankfully, the validation necessary to delete the link record is coded into the “edit in Excel’ functionality.
 Therefore, if I Edit in Excel the entire Contact List, and then delete all records in Excel and publish back, I now have No Contacts!
 Defeat is not an option.

 If you start every implementation with the Marketing Setup codes removed, then you will avoid this issue.
 Just before go-live, if the client wants to have contacts setup in the system, then change the setup back.

 Because Contacts were not setup and linked to Customers and Vendors, you can run the Create Contact Task at this time and all the master records will auto-create a contact linked back to the master contact.

 Problem averted.
 Success!

 What can we do for you?

 A great Microsoft Dynamics 365 Business Central consultant draws from experience and understands not just the platform itself but also how it works with the other solutions – like email, CRM, and collaboration tools – that drive your business.
-Our team can provide that insight if you want to support your existing BC solution or need to implement a brand new ERP.
+Our team can provide that insight if you want to support your existing BC solution, have questions about Business Central contacts, or need to implement a brand new ERP.
 Drop us a line!